 Celiac disease has gone from a relatively unknown condition to a highly controversial topic with increasing health awareness worldwide.
-This is to say; this disease is also prevalent among older adults.
-Some evidence has also indicated a relation between celiac disease and ageing.
+This is to say, this disease is also prevalent among older adults.
+Some evidence has also indicated a relationship between celiac disease and ageing.

 In short, to combat this disease, you should follow a proper diet and avoid eating specific foods.
 Therefore, this article helps you know more about this disease and how you can control it.

 Celiac disease is an immune reaction to eating foods containing gluten.
 Gluten is a group of proteins first found in wheat.
 Other grains also containing gluten are barley, rye, and spelt.
 Most people ingest gluten without any problem, while people with celiac disease, gluten sensitivity, and wheat allergies face several difficulties when eating gluten.

 In celiac people, eating foods containing gluten triggers an immune response in the small intestine.
 Over time, such a reaction destroys the small intestine lining.
 As a result, making some nutrients are more difficult to absorb.
 Moreover, gut damage usually leads to diarrhea, fatigue, weight loss, bloating and anemia.

 Celiac symptoms are significantly varied and differ in children and adults.
 However, some of the digestive signs for adults are:

 - Abdominal pain

 Despite digestive signs, some other adults with celiac disease, more than half of them, experience unrelated symptoms to the digestive system, including: